oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancers_backend_sets_unified.html.markdown

 The following arguments are supported:

+* `are_operationally_active_backends_preferred` - (Optional) (Updatable) If enabled, NLB supports active-standby backends.
+The standby backend takes over the traffic when the active node fails, and continues to serve the traffic even when the old active node is back healthy.
 * `backends` - (Optional) (Updatable) An array of backends to be associated with the backend set.
 	* `ip_address` - (Optional) (Updatable) The IP address of the backend server.
 Example: `10.0.0.3`
 	* `is_backup` - (Optional) (Updatable) Whether the network load balancer should treat this server as a backup unit.
 If `true`, then the network load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "isBackup" fail the health check policy.
 Example: `false`